aibasel/downward/docs/PddlSupport.md

 is supported by Fast Downward.
 So far, this is not an exhaustive list, but we hope that it will become more comprehensive over time.
 If you want to contribute information or have a question, please get in touch!
-(See the contact information on the [HomePage](HomePage "wikilink").)
+(See the contact information on the [home page](../..).)

 ## General information

-Fast Downward aims to support PDDL 2.2 level 1 plus the

-    :action-costs

-requirement from PDDL 3.1.
-For a definition of the various \"levels\" of PDDL, see p.
-63 the paper \"PDDL2.1: An Extension to PDDL for Expressing Temporal Planning Domains\" by Maria Fox and Derek Long (JAIR 20:61-124, 2003).
+Fast Downward aims to support PDDL 2.2 level 1 plus the `:action-costs` requirement from PDDL 3.1.
+For a definition of the various "levels" of PDDL, see p.
+63 the paper "PDDL2.1: An Extension to PDDL for Expressing Temporal Planning Domains" by Maria Fox and Derek Long (JAIR 20:61-124, 2003).

 This means that the following major parts of PDDL are unsupported:

 -   All aspects of numerical planning.
 These are introduced at level 2 of PDDL.
-Exception: some numerical features are part of the :action-costs

-    requirement of PDDL 3.1, and these are supported by the planner.
+Exception: some numerical features are part of the `:action-costs` requirement of PDDL 3.1, and these are supported by the planner.
 -   All aspects of temporal planning.
 These are introduced at level 3 of PDDL and above.
 -   Soft goals and preferences.
 These are introduced in PDDL 3.0.